Authors: Michel and Gernot

 - 1950 mAh (Panasonic CGA-103450)

 The small prototyping board has been built with a saw and a metal file.
-All the used components are generally available in local electronic stores.
+All components are generally available in local electronic stores (not the Li-ion battery).
 The multi-stranded wires were taken from an old defective PC power supply.

 This is a part of the Texas Instruments TPS65217C block diagram.
 A bridge between BAT and BAT_SENSE must be soldered on the BBB board.

 The used Adafruit enclosure needs to be modified as shown.
 Cut off acrylic sheets of